thaithcock/YouTubeExtractor/README.md

 This library uses [OkHttp](https://github.com/square/okhttp), [Moshi](https://github.com/square/moshi#proguard) and [Rhino](https://github.com/facebook/stetho/tree/master/stetho-js-rhino#proguard) under the hood, so you may need to apply their ProGuard rules.

 ## Notes
-This library is intentionally being kept pretty lightweight, with the main priority being the stream URLs.
+This library is intentionally being kept pretty "lightweight", with the main priority being the stream URLs.

 Known Failure Points:
 - Videos that are age restricted